FOR IMMEDIATE RELEASE

 TTF thanks all donors for their generous contributions, including recent contributors Brainstorm Products, Connetix Tiles, Flat River Group, FoxMind Toys & Games, Funko, Just Play, Merch Source, Smart Play, Tara Toy, Tee Turtle, Winning Moves Games USA, and Wood to Wonderful.

 TTF continues to accept cash donations from individuals and companies online or by contacting TTF’s Director of Development John Fistolera.
 For product donations, fill out a donation form here and send it to email@example.com.

 Nonprofit organizations looking to receive a monetary grant or product donation may contact John Fistolera.

 To learn more about The Toy Foundation’s work, visit toyfoundation.org.

 About The Toy Foundation www.toyfoundation.org

-The Toy Foundation (TTF) is a 501 (c)3 children's charity whose mission is to provide philanthropic support and the vital commodity of play to children and families under stress and in dire situations, across the country and globe.
+The Toy Foundation (TTF) is a 501 (c)3 children's charity whose mission is to provide philanthropic support and the vital commodity of play to children and families in need, across the country and globe.
 TTF's donations represent the charitable works of TTF and the toy industry.
 Last year, TTF provided $360K in cash grants to nearly 4 million children severely impacted by the pandemic.
-Since its inception in 2003, TTF’s signature Toy Bank has provided $225 million in toys to more than 26 million underserved children coping with serious illness, enduring temporary home placements in the foster care system, living with domestic violence, and/or dealing with natural disasters.
+Since its inception in 2003, TTF's signature Toy Bank has provided $225 million in toys to more than 26 million underserved children coping with serious illness, enduring temporary home placements in the foster care system, living with domestic violence, and/or dealing with natural disasters.
 TTF is also broadening its mission to provide grant funding to children's hospitals to encourage healing through play and to foster a diverse and inclusive culture and pipeline of talent for the toy industry.